A Fine, Windy Day

 A Fine, Windy Day is a 1980 South Korean film written and directed by Lee Jang-ho.

 Plot

 The lives of three young working-class male friends are followed in the film.
 Chun-shik works at a barbershop where he is in love with Miss Yu, a co-worker.
 Gil-nam, a hotel worker, is in love with Jin-ok, who works at a hair salon.
 Duk-bae, the most innocent of the trio, works at a Chinese restaurant and is torn between his affections for a factory-worker and Myung-hi, a wealthy girl.
 Together over drinks, the three young men talk over their lives and their aimless thoughts about the future.
-At the end of the film they are separated when Chun-shik is arrested for assault, and Gil-nam leaves to begin his military service.
+At the end of the film they are separated when Chun-shik is arrested for assault, Gil-nam begins his military service and Duk-bae decides to roll with life's punches.